kanidm/kanidm/designs/architecture.md

 As these workers are in a thread pool, it's important that these are concurrent and do not lock or block - this concurrency is key to high performance and safety.
-It's also worth noting that this is the level where read transactions are created and commited - all operations are transactionally proctected from an early stage to guarantee consistency of the operations.
+It's also worth noting that this is the level where read transactions are created and committed - all operations are transactionally protected from an early stage to guarantee consistency of the operations.

 3. When the event is known to be consistent, it is then handed to the queryserver - the query server begins a process of steps on the event to apply it and determine the results for the request.